OneRain233/Programming-Project-Coursework-2/PlanningReport.md

 <u>Test cases:</u>

 ​		C1:

 ​				Input: No input

-​			Expected result: The value of element of dist is set to `0` and the value oe 			elements of path is set to `-1`;
+​				Expected result: The value of element of dist is set to `0` and the value of elements of path is set to `-1`; The variables 				should be allocated

 **Function** : `void readNode(char *filename);`

-<u>Expected behaviour:</u>
+<u>Expected behavior:</u>

-   				1. Read the nodes from the given file whose file name is `filename` to the variable which stores the nodes.
+1. Read the nodes from the given file whose file name is filename to the variable which stores the nodes.

 <u>Assertions:</u>